HetalPanchmiya/Smart_Dustbin/README.md

 # Smart_Dustbin
-A smart dustbin who automatic segregate dry and wet garbage and notify authority when the dustbin is full.
+A smart dustbin who automatically segregate dry and wet garbage and notify authority when the dustbin is full.
 Features:
 1. It has IR and moisture sensor for detecting garbage and its type.
 2. It contains  LCD for displaying current status and type of garbage to local people.